Leprosy

 Rio De Janeiro, RJ, BR

-Euzenir Sarno-Nunes practices in Rio De Janeiro, Brazil.
+Euzenir Sarno-Nunes practices practicing medicine in Rio De Janeiro, Brazil.
 Sarno-Nunes is rated as an Elite expert by MediFind in the treatment of Leprosy.
-Their top areas of expertise are Leprosy, Erythema Nodosum, Neuralgia, and Chronic Polyradiculoneuritis.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Leprosy, Erythema Nodosum, Neuralgia, and Chronic Polyradiculoneuritis.

 Elite in Leprosy